fatiando/pooch/doc/downloaders.rst

 =====================================

-By default, :meth:`pooch.Pooch.fetch` and :meth:`pooch.retrieve` will detect the download protocol from the given URL (HTTP, FTP, or SFTP) and use the appropriate download method.
+By default, :meth:`pooch.Pooch.fetch` and :meth:`pooch.retrieve` will detect the download protocol from the given URL (HTTP, FTP, SFTP, figshare DOI) and use the appropriate download method.
 Sometimes this is not enough: some servers require logins, redirections, or other non-standard operations.
 To get around this, use the ``downloader`` argument of